forseti-security/forseti-security/_includes/_howto/deployment_prerequisites.md

 including your options and best practices, see the [Forseti Security Best Practices Guide]({% link _docs/guides/best-practices.md %}).**

-To create a service account for Forseti Inventory, Scanner, and Enforcer, follow the steps below.
+To create and grant roles to a service account for Forseti Inventory, Scanner, and Enforcer, follow the steps below.

   1. Go to your [Google Cloud Platform console](https://console.cloud.google.com/iam-admin/serviceaccounts) and create a new service account.